vacp2p/rfc/content/docs/rfcs/32/README.md

 ### Implementation notes

-Each user of the protocol (server or otherwise) will need to store metadata for each message received by each user, for the given external_nullifier.
+Each user of the protocol (server or otherwise) will need to store metadata for each message received by each user, for the given `external_nullifier`.
-The data can be deleted when the external_nullifier passes.
+The data can be deleted when the `external_nullifier` passes.
-Storing metadata is required, so that if a user sends more than one unique signal per external_nullifier, they can be slashed and removed from the protocol.
+Storing metadata is required, so that if a user sends more than one unique signal per `external_nullifier`, they can be slashed and removed from the protocol.
 The metadata stored contains the `x`, `y` shares and the `internal_nullifier` for the user for each message.
 If enough such shares are present, the user's secret can be retreived.